-Wealthfront Tax-Loss Harvesting White Paper
+Wealthfront Tax-Loss Harvesting

 Summary

-What is tax-loss harvesting?
+What is Tax-Loss Harvesting?

-Tax-loss harvesting is a way to make an investment portfolio work even harder – not just in generating investment returns, but by also generating tax savings.
+Tax-Loss Harvesting is a way to make an investment portfolio work even harder – not just in generating investment returns, but by also generating tax savings.

 What’s more, any investment sold in this manner can be replaced with a highly correlated alternate investment, such that the risk and return profile of the portfolio remains unchanged, even as tax savings are created.
 These tax savings can even be reinvested to further grow the value of the portfolio.

-Wealthfront developed software to make tax-loss harvesting available to all our clients.
-Implementing tax-loss harvesting in software makes it possible to look for harvesting opportunities on a daily basis, which could result in significantly greater benefit than what could be achieved from the manual end-of-year approach typically taken by traditional financial advisors.
+Wealthfront developed software to make Tax-Loss Harvesting available to all our clients.
+Implementing Tax-Loss Harvesting in software makes it possible to look for harvesting opportunities on a daily basis, which could result in significantly greater benefit than what could be achieved from the manual end-of-year approach typically taken by traditional financial advisors.

-Tax-Loss Harvesting is a Tax-Deferral Strategy
+Tax-Loss Harvesting is a Tax-Deferral and Tax Rate Arbitrage Strategy

-Tax-loss harvesting can be used to defer tax liabilities, not avoid them.
+Tax-Loss Harvesting can be used to defer tax liabilities, not avoid them.
 As a result it has very little value if applied over a short investment horizon (i.e. less than two years), but can be extremely valuable if executed over a long period of time.
 This is best demonstrated through an example that describes the benefits under two holding period scenarios:

 Scenario 1 (one-year investment horizon)

 Assume you buy 1,000 shares of ETF A at a price of $100 per share for a total investment of $100,000.
-A few months later, the market declines to the point ETF A is now worth $90 per share or $90,000 total.
+A few months later, the market declines to the point that ETF A is now worth $90 per share, or $90,000 total.
 You sell all your shares of ETF A and replace it with an equivalent amount of ETF B (500 shares at $180 per share), which tracks an index that is highly correlated to the one ETF A tracks.
 You now own a $90,000 position in ETF B and have realized a $10,000 short-term loss for tax purposes.
 ETF B closes the year at $200 per share at which time you sell your entire position.
 Your sale of ETF B generates a $10,000 short-term gain which balances your $10,000 short-term loss.
 In this case harvesting the loss in ETF A generated no value.

 Scenario 2 (five year investment horizon)

-This scenario is much more complex and requires the table below to follow.Let’s assume you started off with the exact same $100,000 investment in ETF A and a few months later it declined 10% at which time you harvested the loss and replaced it with an equivalent amount of ETF B. Once again ETF B appreciates to $100,000 by the end of the year, but this time you don’t liquidate your account.
+Let’s assume you started off with the exact same $100,000 investment in ETF A and a few months later it declined 10% at which time you harvested the loss and replaced it with an equivalent amount of ETF B. Once again ETF B appreciates to $100,000 by the end of the year, but this time you don’t liquidate your account.
 As a result your net realized short-term capital loss on this position for the year is $10,000, which generates a $4,000 tax savings when applied against your income and other realized gains under the assumption of a combined federal and state tax rate of 40%.
 If you reinvest that tax savings your end-of-year portfolio value is now $104,000.
 The next year your portfolio appreciates 1.9% to $106,000.
 The following year your portfolio declines in value by 11.7% to $93,600 at which time you once again harvest a loss of $400 (on your previously reinvested tax savings), which generates a $160 ($400 x 40%) tax savings for that year.
 You reinvest the $160 and the following two years your portfolio is flat and increases to $104,160 respectively.
 At the end of year 5 you liquidate the portfolio.
 At this point you have to pay the tax due on the $10,000 appreciation of ETF B and the $400 loss in year three that is recaptured.
-However this time the gains are long-term capital gains, so you pay the lower 25% combined federal plus state tax rate, which results in a negative $2,600 cash flow ($10,400 long-term capital gain x 25%).
+However, this time the gains are long-term capital gains, so you pay the lower 25% combined federal plus state tax rate, which results in a negative $2,600 cash flow ($10,400 long-term capital gain x 25%).

 As you can see Scenario 2 results in a significant overall tax savings even though all of the realized losses are ultimately balanced with an equivalent realized gain.
 The positive economic benefit that results from this scenario can be attributed to the reinvestment of the tax savings and the significant difference in tax rates between short-term capital gains and long-term capital gains.

 Similarly, you can choose to pass on all or a large percentage of your portfolio to your heirs.
-Because your heirs receive a step-up in basis for the portfolio on your death, they are again able to take full advantage of the portfolio’s value without regard to its low tax basis or its tax liability.
+Because your heirs receive a step-up in basis for the portfolio on your death, they are again able to take full advantage of the portfolio’s value without regard to its low cost basis or its tax liability.

 Finally, instead of fully liquidating your portfolio in retirement, you can liquidate only a part of the portfolio and pass on or donate the rest.
-Such partial liquidation approaches, when done tax-efficiently, can again allow you to keep most of the gains of tax-loss harvesting.
+Such partial liquidation approaches, when done tax-efficiently, can again allow you to keep most of the gains of Tax-Loss Harvesting.

-Who should use tax-loss harvesting?
+Who should use Tax-Loss Harvesting?

-Of course, tax-loss harvesting is especially valuable for investors who regularly recognize short term capital gains.
-These gains can come from the sale of company stock, real estate or just about any investment.
-Tax-loss harvesting can even be used to minimize the gains associated with liquidating a portfolio to move to a new financial advisor.
+Of course, Tax-Loss Harvesting is especially valuable for investors who regularly recognize short-term capital gains.
+These gains can come from the sale of company stock, real estate, or just about any investment.
+Tax-Loss Harvesting can even be used to minimize the gains associated with liquidating a portfolio to move to a new financial advisor.

-Wealthfront Daily Tax-Loss Harvesting service
+Wealthfront’s Tax-Loss Harvesting service

 - We sell the specific ETF lot to recognize a loss, and